abikesa/p/agency.md

 ### **Agency Theory: An Overview**

 Agency theory, rooted in economics and organizational behavior, revolves around the relationship between two parties: principals (owners) and agents (those acting on behalf of the owners).
 It addresses the challenges that arise when the interests of the principal and the agent don't align.
-The primary concern of agency theory is the "agency problem" or "principal-agent problem", which arises when agents prioritize their interests over those of the principals, leading to potential conflicts.
-To mitigate such issues, contracts, incentives, and monitoring mechanisms are implemented to ensure that agents act in the best interests of the principals.
+The primary concern of agency theory is the "agency problem" or "principal-agent problem", which arises when agents prioritize their interests over those of the principals, leading to potential conflicts. `To mitigate such issues`, contracts, incentives, and monitoring mechanisms are implemented to ensure that agents act in the best interests of the principals.

 ### **Integration with Agent-Verb-Object and Psalm 23**